 Create a strategy and delegate tasks to other family members or contractors.
 Compile a list of the DIY jobs you desire done, calculate how much they are going to cost, and choose the materials and tools you need.
 Then, decide which parts of the projects will be handled by a professional.
-A great way to go is to leave all electrical and plumbing work to qualified technicians while you can do stuff like painting, uninstalling appliances, assembling small units, etc.
+A great way to go is to leave all electrical and plumbing work to qualified technicians while you can do stuff like painting walls and ceilings, uninstalling appliances, assembling small units, etc.

 Step number two is to determine where you are going to obtain the materials from, online or offline, or both.
 If you are smart about it, you will check out all options.
 Why?
 Because the best deals have to be hunted down.
 You can’t just sit and wait for an enticing offer to come your way.
 You have to get some work done, put in the effort and find a piece that serves the purpose.
 Having the right kind of information to your advantage is key to incorporating your ideas into your remodelling project.

 When shopping around, remember that the items you purchase have to meet the needs of your household other than your budget criteria.
 Think about how each item complements the rest of the stuff.
 If something doesn’t quite fit, don’t buy it.
 You’ll find a better product.
 It pays to grab some things straight from the hardware store, while others will turn out a better deal online.